History_Timeline_1950s.jpg

 1993

-• The Continuous Improvement Process (CIP) initiative, a Lean concept, is introduced, which allows Southland to improve production and operation of our facilities while reducing waste.
+• The Continuous Improvement Process (CIP) initiative, a Lean concept, is introduced.
+This allows Southland to improve production and operation of our facilities while reducing waste.

-• Southland Industries ranks #12 in Engineering News-Record magazine (ENR).
+• We rank #12 in Engineering News-Record magazine (ENR).

-• Reno and Las Vegas, Nevada offices open.
+• We open Reno and Las Vegas, Nevada offices while revenue reaches $103 million.

 History_Milestone_1995.jpg